MathyouMB/Shoptography/README.md

 **Shoptography is an E-commerce platform that lets users sell and purchase stock photography.**

-The Following project is my <a href="https://docs.google.com/document/d/1ZKRywXQLZWOqVOHC4JkF3LqdpO3Llpfk_CkZPR8bjak/edit">Shopify Winter 2021 Developer Challenge Submission.</a>
+The following project is my <a href="https://docs.google.com/document/d/1ZKRywXQLZWOqVOHC4JkF3LqdpO3Llpfk_CkZPR8bjak/edit">Shopify Winter 2021 Developer Challenge Submission.</a>

 ## 📋 Table of Contents
 - [Features](#-features)